Blog

 Through accurate and considered planning, merchandisers can implement their expertise to optimize sales, reduce inventory waste by not over-buying, optimize profit through careful profit margin planning, reduce markdown activity through accurate size quantities, and help reduce out-of-stock scenarios.

-Where do businesses get it wrong with merchandise planners?
+Where do businesses get it wrong with merchandisers?

 Brands and businesses that have never had a planner find it hard to determine their place within the structure of the team.